crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_4.md

 | ![Step 1](./img/kudu_1.png) | ![Step 2](./img/kudu_2.png) | ![Step 3](./img/kudu_3.png) |

 #### More fun with KeyVault

+> OBJECTIVE: Learn to use a KeyVault secret reference in Azure App Service configuration.

 One of my favorite features of App Services is how easy and yet secure it is to pull KeyVault secrets into configuration.
 Lets do this now.
 In the Exercise #4 section of [workshop.ps1](../scripts/workshop.ps1) run the following lines to create another KeyVault secret.
 You may find you need to re-connect or re-set some variables:

 ```Powershell